ISA-Principles/isa-principles.org/index.md

 [Self-contained Systems](http://scs-architecture.org) and the challenges faced in those projects.

-Far too often microservices are adopted but project fail to succeed.
+Far too often microservices are adopted but the projects then fail to succeed.
 This set of best practices ensures that common pitfalls are avoided and the promised benefits of microservices are achieved.